mfaisalkhatri/mfaisalkhatri/readme.md

 <p><a href="https://mfaisalkhatri.github.io">➡️Check out my website</a></p>

-- 💼 Do reach [email](mailto:mohammadfaisalkhatri@gmail.com) for any freelance work or paid trainings on Software Testing/Test Automation.
+- 💼 Do reach [email](mailto:mohammadfaisalkhatri@gmail.com) for any freelance work or paid training on Software Testing/Test Automation.
 - 💬 Ask me about anything related to Software Testing/Test Automation, I will be happy to help!